Home

 School photographs by Panora can also be downloaded or viewed on YouTube.

-As well as being a source of material for those of us who were there at some time, I am told that the site provides an insight into what life was like at a boys’ grammar school and, until the 1946 Education Act, at its earlier existence as a fee-paying secondary school.
+As well as being a source of material for those of us who were there at some time, I am told that the site provides an insight into what life was like at a boys’ grammar school and, until the 1946 Education Act, at its earlier existence as a fee-paying (with scholarships) secondary school.

 Malcolm Peaker [1954-62]